 Miss K Withey

 Every year there is a Mental Health training course, run by the NHS, for schools in the Stirling area.
 Usually there are 3 pupils from each school who participate.
 We are hoping to increase this number and get more and more young people involved in the improvement of mental well-being in others.
 In 2019, these two pupils went on the 5 day training course and received their certificate for being a Mental Health First Aider.
 They are just as trained as the other mental health first aiders and are here to help!

 What can I do to improve my own Mental Well-Being?

 Many mental health problems are preventable, and almost all are treatable.
 This meant that people can either fully recover or manage their conditions successfully, allowing them to live healthy, happy and productive lives.

-By taking simple steps and introducing the some of the suggestions below into everyday life you can improve your mental health.
+By taking simple steps and introducing some of the suggestions below into everyday life, you can improve your mental well-being.

 Connect – connect with the people around you: your family, friends, classmates and neighbours.
 Spend time developing these relationships.